connexcs/docs/routing-usa.md

 **Interstate (Inter)** is identified by calls which belong to different states.

-**Indeterminate (Indet)** is idenfied by a call which is placed to a NPA-NXX destination which dose not have a matching NPA-NXX Origin (Either International, Non-geographic such as 1800, Unknown or Invalid).
+**Indeterminate (Indet)** is identified by a call which is placed to a NPA-NXX destination which dose not have a matching NPA-NXX Origin (Either International, Non-geographic such as 1800, Unknown or Invalid).

 ### Identification Examples
 | Destination / CLI           | UK (441782)   | New York (1212) | New York (1315) | Chicago (224) | Unknown       | Withheld      |